Analysis | ‘Ridiculous theater’: Sen. Cruz’s pushback on gun restrictions epitomizes their high hurdle

 Democrats might believe that these voters — and by extension, their representatives — could be convinced of the wisdom of restrictions that polls suggest the vast majority of Americans support.
 But these arguments generally get distilled into much more binary form — between increasing gun restrictions versus increasing gun rights.
 And beyond that, Republican senators know that anything that trends in the former direction would be something they would have to explain in ways they wouldn’t otherwise need to.

-In a weird way, the best recent chance for such legislation may have been in the last administration, under former president Donald Trump.
+In a weird way, the best recent chance for such legislation may have been in the previous administration, under President Donald Trump.
 Trump for a time at least expressed an interest in increasing restrictions.
 He was a convert to conservatism, rendering him a somewhat free agent on this issue.
 And if there was anyone in the GOP who could have brought the National Rifle Association to heel, it was arguably him; such was his sway over the base.

 But ultimately Trump opted for a much more limited executive order on the kind of “bump stocks” used in the Las Vegas tragedy.
 The Senate also passed legislation adding information to the background checks system, but nothing near the scale of other recent proposals.